Sailing is a different type of summer vacation – but there are still a lot of traditional summer activities for you to do.

-You can always go snorkeling on your summer vacation.
-The special thing about sailing is that you can discover locations hidden from other tourists to go snorkeling.
+You can always go snorkelling on your summer vacation.
+The special thing about sailing is that you can discover locations hidden from other tourists to go snorkelling.

 Hidden bays and coves, where the water is really clear and sea life diverse.
-Snorkeling is a great activity for everybody, no matter how old or experienced.
+Snorkelling is a great activity for everybody, no matter how old or experienced.

 If you want to take a step further, you can learn how to scuba dive.

-The difference between snorkeling and scuba diving is that when snorkeling, you don’t dive as deep under the surface and you have to hold your breath while doing it.
+The difference between snorkelling and scuba diving is that when snorkelling, you don’t dive as deep under the surface and you have to hold your breath while doing it.

 When scuba diving, you have a lot more time to discover the sea world since you’ll get professional equipment with oxygen tanks.